mikeobrien/FubuMVC.Swank/README.md

 #### Home Page

-By default the home page will display the first resource.
-You can however display the contents of an embedded file instead.
-The first file in any of the assemblies scanned by Swank called `Comments[.md|.txt|.html]` will be displayed.
+By default, the home page will display the first resource.
+You can instead display the contents of an embedded file.
+The first file in any assembly scanned by Swank called `Comments[.md|.txt|.html]` will be displayed.
 You can change the filename that Swank looks for in the configuration as follows (You do not need to specify an extension):

 ```csharp
 Import<Swank>(x => x